DoraFactory/cosmos-pqc/README.md

-# Mini - A minimal Cosmos SDK chain
+# MiniPQC - A minimal Cosmos SDK chain with PQC

-This repository contains an example of a tiny, but working Cosmos SDK chain.
+This repository contains an example of a tiny, but working Cosmos SDK chain utilizing post-quantum cryptography and digital signatures.
 It uses the least modules possible and is intended to be used as a starting point for building your own chain, without all the boilerplate that other tools generate.
-It is a simpler version of Cosmos SDK's [simapp](https://github.com/cosmos/cosmos-sdk/tree/main/simapp).

-`Minid` uses the **latest** version of the [Cosmos-SDK](https://github.com/cosmos/cosmos-sdk).

-## How to use

-In addition to learn how to build a chain thanks to `minid`, you can as well directly run `minid`.

 ### Prerequisites